The Vermont Statutes Online

 (b) For purposes of this section “flood control dam” means any dam that has among its principal purposes the prevention or control of floods either within or without the State, or that is financed in whole or in part with funds appropriated, allocated, or made available under a federal flood control program, excepting programs under Public Law 83-566, known as the Watershed Protection and Flood Prevention Act.
 (Added 1971, No. 167 (Adj.
 Sess.), § 3.)

 (a) Inspection; schedule.
-All nonfederal dams in the State shall be inspected according to a schedule adopted by rule by the State agency having jurisdiction over the dam.
+All nonfederal dams in the State shall be inspected according to a schedule adopted by rule by the Department.

 (b) Dam inspection.
 A nonfederal dam in the State shall be inspected under one or both of the following methods: